SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/configure-protocol-logging.md

   - Mailbox Transport Submission service on Mailbox servers ( **Send connectors**):  `%ExchangeInstallPath%TransportRoles\Logs\Mailbox\ProtocolLog\SmtpSend\Submission`

-    **Note**

-    Protocol logging for side effect messages that are submitted after messages are delivered to mailboxes occurs in  `%ExchangeInstallPath%TransportRoles\Logs\Mailbox\ProtocolLog\SmtpSend\Delivery`.
+    **Note**: Protocol logging for side effect messages that are submitted after messages are delivered to mailboxes occurs in  `%ExchangeInstallPath%TransportRoles\Logs\Mailbox\ProtocolLog\SmtpSend\Delivery`.
 For example, a message that's delivered to a mailbox triggers an Inbox rule that redirects the message to another recipient.

-  - Transport service on Edge Transport servers
+  - Transport service on Edge Transport servers:

   - **Receive connectors**:  `%ExchangeInstallPath%TransportRoles\Logs\Edge\ProtocolLog\SmtpReceive`